-Audits may cover any requirement of the ISO 9001 standard, but as a general rule most audits include:
+Audits may cover any requirement of the ISO 9001 standard, but as a general rule the following audit questions should be expected:

 Quality policy: Do you understand the content of the quality policy?
 How does the quality policy relate to your work?
 How do you contribute to the objectives of your company's quality policy?

 Objectives: What are your objectives, how do you achieve them, and how do you measure success?
 How do your objectives relate to the quality policy?